Medications for Parkinson's Disease

 Anticholinergics

 Anticholinergics block the action of acetylcholine.
 This is another neurotransmitter involved in messages from the brain to the muscles.
-Anticholinergics are often used along with other treatments for PD.4,5
+Anticholinergics are sometimes used along with other treatments for PD to help manage motor symptoms.4,5

 MAO-B inhibitors

 MAO is an enzyme found throughout the cells in the body.
 In the brain, MAO-B plays an important role in the breakdown of neurotransmitters (chemical messengers) like dopamine.
-MAO inhibitors block the action of the enzyme.
-Adding an MAO-B inhibitor to levodopa therapy slows the breakdown of levodopa and dopamine in the brain.
-This may boost the effect of levodopa.3,6
+MAO-B inhibitors block the action of the enzyme and therefore slow the breakdown of dopamine.
+Adding a MAO-B inhibitor to levodopa therapy may boost the effect of levodopa by making more of the dopamine it generates available in the brain.3,6

 COMT inhibitors

 COMT is an enzyme that breaks down neurotransmitters like dopamine.
-COMT inhibitors block the action of the COMT enzyme.
-Adding a COMT inhibitor to levodopa therapy slows the breakdown of levodopa and dopamine.
-This may boost the effect of levodopa by making more of it available in the brain.7,8
+COMT inhibitors block the action of the COMT enzyme and therefore slow the breakdown of dopamine.
+Adding a COMT inhibitor to levodopa therapy may boost the effect of levodopa by making more of the dopamine it generates available in the brain.7,8

 Amantadine

 Amantadine is a weak, uncompetitive antagonist of the N-methyl-D-aspartate (NMDA) receptor.
 While the exact way Amantadine works is not fully understood, scientists think the drug may increase dopamine release and block dopamine reuptake in the brain.
-This may provide relief from symptoms of PD, especially dyskinesias and tremors.9,10
+This may provide relief from symptoms of PD, especially dyskinesias (involuntary movements) and tremors.
+Amantadine is also sometimes used to limit side-effects, such as dyskinesias, from dopamine-increasing PD drugs.1,9

-Other drugs that may be used by people PD include those that treat specific symptoms, including:3
+Other drugs that may be used by people with PD include those that treat specific non-motor symptoms, including:3